Rosario Central: The beginning

 By the end of the 1880s, a group of workers of British–owned company Central Argentine Railway used to play a kind of football game in fields located near Alberdi Avenue in Rosario.
 In the Christmas eve of 1889 they met at a bar with the purpose of establishing a club.
 British English citizen Thomas Mutton suggested the name "Central Argentine Railway Athletic Club", which was approved.
-British Scottish Colin Calder was chosen as first president of the new club.
+British Scotsman Colin Calder was chosen as first president of the new club.

 At the beginning, only CAR employees were admitted as members.
 The first field was located on a railway's land while a disused wagon served as club's headquarters.
 The first recorded game was played in 1890 when CARAC played a friendly match v the crew of a British ship's crew, which ended 1–1.
 A second match between both teams finished with CARAC winning 2–1.

 During many years Central Argentine played only internal matches or faced the Rosario Cricket Club (current Club Atlético del Rosario) occasionally.
 In 1904 the railway companies Central Argentino and Buenos Aires merged, which caused a high number of criollo workers moved to Rosario.
 They quickly became football enthusiasts so the club increased its number of members to 130 people.
 During an assembly, executive Miguel Green (also forward of the team) suggested that people outside the railway company could be accepted as member of the club.
 The proposal was widely discussed until it was finally approved so the statute was modified, including the change of name to Spanish form "Club Atlético Rosario Central".
-Since those changes were approved, a significative number of workers of the city came to Rosario Central to become members of the club.
+Since those changes were approved, a significant number of workers of the city came to Rosario Central to become members of the club.